AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

    <validation step="348e3976-3f47-4302-b53a-c2bd7195d99b" />

-## Task 2: Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry
+## Task 2: Analyze a receipt with Azure AI Document Intelligence in Microsoft Foundry

 In this task, we are using Azure AI Foundry to analyze a receipt image with prebuilt AI models, extracting key details like merchant information, transaction date, and total amount.